Silasveyren-55/scammer-simulator/DEPLOYMENT_PRODUCTION_GUIDE.md

 ## Conclusion

-Your **Scammer Simulator** is now deployed to production and ready for use.
+Your **Sentinel Test Suite** is now deployed to production and ready for use.
 Monitor regularly and follow security best practices to ensure continued reliability and security.

 **Last Updated:** October 2025